aaron-grau/curic/ruby/homeworks/questions/mancala/README.md

 * `Mancala#take_turn` encapsulates the trickier logic of the game - it relies on the **return value** of `Board#make_move` to determine whether the turn is over or not.
-If the turn is *not* over yet, it relies on that return value to know if it should prompt the player for the next starting cup or if the player ended on a cup that already had stones in it (in which case, it automatically plays the next turn, since the rules dictate that the player must then pick up the stones in that cup)
+If the turn is *not* over yet, it relies on that return value to know if it should prompt the current player for the next starting cup or if the current player ended on a cup that already had stones in it (in which case, the game automatically plays the next turn, since the rules dictate that a player must then pick up the stones in that cup in that scenario)
-  * Our `Board` class will house the logic of this because the next turn is determined by the board's state after interacting with the player
+  * Our `Board` class houses this logic because the next turn is determined by the board's state after interacting with the player
-  * That said, this isn't the *only* way to do it.
+  * This isn't the *only* way to do implement this logic.
 There are many ways one could implement this game.
 The specs are here to guide you through our implementation outlined above.

 **NB:**
  + Run `bundle install` to make sure you're using the correct version of RSpec!